 This document details the methodology for the Elective Outpatient Percutaneous Coronary Intervention (PCI) measure and should be reviewed along with the Elective Outpatient Percutaneous Coronary Intervention (PCI) Measure Codes List file, which contains the medical codes used in constructing the measure.

-PCI procedures are performed in 600,000 patients each year and have the highest aggregate costs of all cardiovascular procedures, totaling about $10 billion annually.3 The Elective Outpatient PCI episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee— because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+PCI procedures are performed in 600,000 patients each year and have the highest aggregate costs of all cardiovascular procedures, totaling about $10 billion annually.3 The Elective Outpatient PCI episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee— because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.